Friday, September 28, 2012

 IEEE information disclosure disaster - if you thought LinkedIn was bad...

+Update: Not unexpectedly (always assume a breach occurred - my liar to truth ratio on these subjects hovers around 1:90, respectively) ieee.org has confirmed the breach, per ZDNET - see here: IEEE admits password leak, says problem fixed.
 A Russian computer programmer claims to have had access to logs from the IEEE ftp server, logins and passwords, and additional information.
 If the claim is true, this incident raises the bar on institutional negligence.
 See more information about the story, here.
-The users of the site are quite unique (and if the disclosure is true, the revealing of such information is scary):
+The users of the site are quite unique (and...

 Friday, September 21, 2012